gulshanzealous/node-react-hmr/README.md

 FOR PRODUCTION BUILD
 ---------------------
--build with
+- build with
     npm run build
-    // server build at ./build/production.js
+    - server build at ./build/production.js
-    // frontend build at ./client/build*
+    - frontend build at ./client/build*

--serve with
+- serve with
-    npm run serve
+    - npm run serve
-    // effectively node production.js (hosts the static frontend bundle at root route "/" and other api routes at "/api/*" )
+    -- effectively node production.js (hosts the static frontend bundle at root route "/" and other api routes at "/api/*" )